-Some color can be had from leaves alone.
+I am very fond of plants that look good and are edible.
+Sage is one such.
+Color is from the leaves alone.
 For our hot climate and alkaline soils, try sages such as the variegated and ‘Victoria’ sages, available with leaves of white or yellow with green.

-I am very fond of plants that look good and are edible, like amaranth.
-Amaranths all have glorious magenta red pigments, which appear variously along leaf edges, leaf veins, throughout the leaf, but especially in the long stalks of millions of tiny flowers and colorful bracts.
-Native Seeds/SEARCH has a selection because amaranth was used by natives as a source of seeds and “greens.”
+Amaranth has lovely edible leaves, plus seed for humans or birds.
 Amaranth is a colorful addition to the yard, plus you can harvest young leaves for stunning salad.
 The leaves are high in both calcium and iron.
 Amaranth is a close relative of the popular annuals cockscomb and celosia.

 Annuals are fairly easy to grow.
 Stick ’em in flower beds, tuck some in around other plants that are already on the drip system, or plant them in pots, pans, old cowboy boots, or what have you.
 Annuals have shallow roots, so give them ample water – like daily when temperatures are over 100 degrees.

 More about overall care of your land and landscape in this book: Month by Month Gardening for Arizona, Nevada, and New Mexico (Cool Springs Press).
 This link is to Amazon and if you buy the book there the Horticulture Therapy non-profit Tierra del Sol Institute will get a few pennies – at no extra cost to you.